vinfante1346/visualizations/README.md

   }
 }
 ```

 ## [Cursor](https://www.cursor.com/)

-Register the MCP server in cursor by opening Cursor and navigating to Settings -> Cursor Settings ->  MCP.
-Add the below.
+Register the MCP server in Cursor by opening Cursor and navigating to Settings -> Cursor Settings -> MCP.
+Add the below:
 ```json
 {
   "mcpServers": {